apple/coremltools/docs-guides/source/faqs.md

 ## Use a compiled model for faster initialization

-If your model initialization in python takes a long time, use a *compiled* Core ML model ([CompiledMLModel](https://apple.github.io/coremltools/source/coremltools.models.html#coremltools.models.CompiledMLModel)) rather than  [MLModel](https://apple.github.io/coremltools/source/coremltools.models.html#coremltools.models.model.MLModel) for making predictions.
+If your model initialization in Python takes a long time, use a *compiled* Core ML model ([CompiledMLModel](https://apple.github.io/coremltools/source/coremltools.models.html#coremltools.models.CompiledMLModel)) rather than  [MLModel](https://apple.github.io/coremltools/source/coremltools.models.html#coremltools.models.model.MLModel) for making predictions.
 For large models, using a compiled model can save considerable time in initializing the model.
 For details, see [Using Compiled Python Models for Prediction](model-prediction.md#using-compiled-python-models-for-prediction).